gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Data/Integrity/Checksum/Gapotchenko.FX.Data.Integrity.Checksum.Crc32/README.md

 Among all other possibilities, it is recommended to use the standard CRC-32 algorithm which comes under CRC-32, CRC-32/ISO-HDLC, CRC-32/ADCCP, CRC-32/V-42, CRC-32/XZ, PKZIP aliases and is available via `Crc32.Standard` property.

-Another good option is CRC-32C which is widely used in data storage and communication industries, but more importantly, it benefits from a hardware acceleration provided by modern CPUs.
+Another good option is CRC-32C algorithm which is widely used in data storage and communication industries, but more importantly, it benefits from a hardware acceleration provided by modern CPUs.
-CRC-32C algorithm is available via `Crc32.Attested.C` property.
+The algorithm is available via `Crc32.Attested.C` property.

 All other predefined algorithms are available via the corresponding properties of the `Crc32.Attested` class.